jrbromberg/bank-emails-to-spreadsheet/README.md

 In the Gmail account that will host the spreadsheet, create the label `bankupdate`

 ### 2. Bank alerts
-Setup bank alerts to send you an email for all transactions and/or balance updates as available.
+Setup your bank alerts to send you an email for all transactions and/or balance updates as available.
 Each bank will be different.
 For BECU, I was able to get all transactions over $0.00.
 For Bank of America, I was able to get all transactions over $0.01.

 ### 3. Spreadsheet
 This is the spreadsheet (and attached script) that you will be copying:
 [add the spreadsheet link here]

-You can make a copy from the file menu or you can click this link:
+You can `Make a copy` from the file menu or you can click this link:
 [add the spreadsheet link here]

 ### 4. Testing and deployment